freach/kubernetes-security-best-practice/README.md

 # Kubernetes Security - Best Practice Guide

 This document acts as a best practice guide to Kubernetes Security.
 K8s is a powerful platform which can be abused in many ways if not configured properly.
-Contributors of this guide are running Kubernetes in production and worked on several K8s projects to learn about security flaws the hard way.
+Contributors to this guide are running Kubernetes in production and worked on several K8s projects to learn about security flaws the hard way.

 ## Your cluster is as secure as the system running it